18F/micropurchase/docs/technical_debt.md

    validation until the auction is published, but other parsing classes like the [DateTimeParser](../app/models/date_time_parser.rb) handle specific data conversion tasks.

+The `AuctionParser` and its related classes are the final major subtype of classes in our code and with that our tour is complete.

 # What Goes Where